valeyellow/fluffy-lamp-api/README.md

 - Read comments for a post by postId
 - Delete a post

+## Postman collection

+The postman collection for the APIs can be found [here](fluffy-lamp-api.postman_collection.json)

 ## Setup instructions

 Clone the repo and install the dependencies.